Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The other half of the album, the three remaining cuts: “‘68 Nova“, “The Doombreather” and “Part II: Rust“, return to the not-so-lost, or forgotten, psychedelic roots of TIGER NEST.
 I especially dig the space rock expanses traversed within the stellar instrumental “‘68 Nova“, for they hint nicely at the underlying capabilities this duo possesses.

-After all, ability and execution are what TIGER NEST always excel at, and in doing so, establish their knack for manipulating aspects from wide-reaching sources (genres) as their inspiration.
+After all, ability and execution are what TIGER NEST always excels at, and in doing so, establish their knack for manipulating aspects from wide-reaching sources (genres) as their inspiration.
 When they do, they meld them into something that is quite all their own, and resistant to being pigeonholed into one limiting category.

 Experience this for yourself via our stream of the latest offering from TIGER NEST, ‘Hell Is A Planet Hidden Behind The Sun‘, here in this review.
 Better yet, you can crusade right on over to the album on Bandcamp [HERE] where it, and the band’s previous releases, are all streaming and currently available as NYP (Name Your Price) items.